SharePoint/sp-dev-docs/docs/solution-guidance/onedrive-for-business-customization-sharepoint-add-in.md

        }
     }

 Other thing worth noticing is that you will need to ensure that you have set the *Copy Local* property for the SharePoint CSOM assembly references property for the project, so that all dependent assemblies are properly copied to Azure when you deploy the web job.
-This is simply because these assemblies are not located in normal Azure web site by default, so by setting this property *True*, you will ensure that the referenced assemblies are copied to cloud as well.
+This is simply because these assemblies are not located in normal Azure website by default, so by setting this property *True*, you will ensure that the referenced assemblies are copied to cloud as well.

 **OD4B.Configuration.AsyncWeb**